Headless mode

 - Remote review — use the full IDE from a browser, and use hob roam from a phone or tablet to monitor agents, approve requests, or send follow-up instructions.

 Headless mode is not a reduced dashboard.
-It serves the same hob IDE surface you get in the desktop app: workspaces, tiled agent panes, terminals, render panes, workflows, activity, artifacts, issues, settings, source control, and the same agent backend configuration. hob roam works with headless too, including the internet relay when enabled.
+It serves the same hob IDE surface you get in the desktop app: workspaces, tiled agent panes, terminals, render panes, automations, activity, artifacts, issues, settings, source control, and the same agent backend configuration. hob roam works with headless too, including the internet relay when enabled.

 Headless mode requires an active hob Pro+ license because it is powered by Remote IDE.